cacheflowe/touchdesigner-onnx/README.md

 This will print a list of available providers, which should include `CUDAExecutionProvider` if the GPU is available and properly configured.

 - The shell script installs the Python ONNX Runtime, which allows us to load and run any ONNX model in TouchDesigner.
 Each ONNX model has its own format and challenges to understand how to use it, but I've provided a few examples to get you started.
-This version of TouchDesigner needs version 1.18, which *should* support GPU inference on Windows, because it's numpy & Cuda versions are compatible.
+This version of TouchDesigner needs version 1.18, which *should* support GPU inference on Windows, because it's numpy & CUDA versions are compatible.
   - `onnxruntime-gpu` on Windows
   - `onnxruntime` on Mac